wueth/Tree-Like-PIN/README.md

 # Tree-Like-PIN
-This repository provides the code and data of the article Tree-Like Pairwise Interaction Network (PIN)
+This repository provides the code and data of the article Tree-Like Pairwise Interaction Network (PIN) by Ronald Richman, Salvatore Scognamiglio and Mario W. Wuthrich

 Modeling feature interactions in tabular data remains a key challenge in predictive modeling, for example, as used for insurance pricing.
 This paper proposes the Tree-like Pairwise Interaction